Please go here to search for your product's lifecycle.

 Windows - General

-Windows products are governed by both Modern and Fixed Lifecycle Policies.
+Windows products are governed by both a Modern Lifecycle Policy or a Fixed Lifecycle Policy.
 Search for the product lifecycle for your specific Windows product and its corresponding Lifecycle Policy and end-of-support dates.

 What is the difference between a Windows quality update and a Windows feature update?